Sometimes recipes come easily at the perfect time.

 - 1 egg

-- Place a new piece of plastic wrap on top of the dough and then roll to 1/4 thick with a rolling pin.
+Place a new piece of parchment on top of the dough and then roll to 1/4 thick with a rolling pin.

-Remove the plastic wrap, and get your cookie cutters ready.
+Remove the top piece of parchment, and get your cookie cutters ready.

 Fill a small bowl or plate with 1/8 cup water.
 Dip your cookie cutter in the water, and then cut out your gingerbread man shape.